This is an action packed course, set in stunning natural locations and inspiring students to succeed and excel in new physical challenges.

 Morning

-This session will introduce students to a selection of adventurous activities and enable them to develop their physical and kinaesthetic competencies.
-They will take part in a variety of activities such as low or high ropes challenges, orienteering and bushcraft tasks, while working as a team and developing their confidence in physical and mental challenges.
-They will also have the opportunity to review and reflect on their achievements during the course.
+This session will enable students to develop their physical and kinaesthetic competencies.
+They will take part in activities such as low or high ropes challenges, orienteering or bushcraft tasks, while working as a team and developing their confidence in physical and mental challenges.
+They can also review and reflect on their achievements during the course.

 Depart after lunch